Qumulo/docs/platforms/hpe-apollo-4200-gen9/drive-leds.md

    * 🔵 **Solid Blue:** The drive is being identified by a host application.
    * 🔵 **Flashing Blue:** The drive carrier firmware is being updated or requires an update.

    {% include note.html content="The Locate LED is behind the release lever.
-It is visible when it is illuminated." %}
+When it is illuminated, it is visible." %}

 1. **Activity Ring LED**